RedBeardLab/rediSQL/README.md

 Of course if you use SQLite as in memory database the limiting factor will be the memory of your machine.

-## Limit of the module
+## Single thread

-Right now there are some limit on the module implementation, these limitation are because my lack of time.
+When you create a new database a new thread is started, all the operations on the database will be performed by only that thread.

-#### Single thread
+The choice of using a single thread, in my tests, yielded overall better performaces.

-Right now the module use a single thread, the good news is that the thread is a different one that the Redis thread, this means that even during long operation your redis instance will be responsive.
+Clearly, if the load is mainly reads, this choice will not be optimal.

 ## Alpha code

-This is extremelly alpha code, there will be definitely some rough edges and some plain bugs.
+This is alpha code, there will be definitely some rough edges and some plain bugs.

 I really appreciate if you take your time to report those bugs.